 First, you need to figure out how much water you need to add to the dough.
-This is a situation where baker’s percentages can actually be somewhat useful.
+This is a situation where baker’s percentages can actually be quite useful.

 Method 1: Rehydrate Your Pizza Dough By Incorporating More Water Into It

-So for example, if your initial recipe used 1000g of flour but you only added 400ml of water, you know you currently have a 40% hydration level.
-If your goal is to get that dough up to a 70% hydration level, simple math tells you a 30% difference, or a deficit of 300ml of water.
+For example, if your initial recipe used 1000g of flour but you only added 400ml of water, you know you currently have a 40% hydration level.
+If your goal is to get that dough up to a 70% hydration level, simple math tells you there’s a 30% difference, or a deficit of 300ml of water.

 What you can do from here is similar to the way you might incorporate a poolish or sourdough starter into a larger dough.